robot297/JAG_3_2019/grades/Lab 3 Questions.md

  Write a program to calculate the MPG for a car journey.
  (MPG = Miles per gallon, calculate by dividing number of miles by number of gallons of gas used).

- Write a method called mpg that has two arguments:
+ Write a method called mpg that has two arguments, in the following order:
- * a number of miles driven, and
+ - a double to represent the number of miles driven, and
- * a number of gallons of gas used on a car journey And returns a double value, representing the MPG for the journey.
+ - a double to represent the number of gallons of gas used on a car journey And returns a double value, representing the MPG for the journey.

  Your method should calculate and return the MPG for the car journey.
 Your main method should
- *	Ask the user for the miles and gas used
+ -	Ask the user for the miles and gas used
- *	Call your method
+ -	Call your method
- *	Use the returned data to display the MPG
+ -	Use the returned value to display the MPG

 ### Question 2 Marathon